For help and advice call 0800 862 0150 email@example.com

 If someone close to you has passed away, there are several people you may need to contact.
 One of these important procedural steps is informing the correct people that the person has passed.
 In this article we explain who to tell about a death.

-We provide the most affordable cremation options in the UK
+We provide the most affordable funeral options nationally in the UK guaranteed